NathanWeir2002/SoftwareSystemsProject/README.md

 ![Default Chat Between Foo and Bar.](https://i.imgur.com/kUgcKAp.png)

 # Software Systems Group Project
-> This file contains information about the project and it's functionality, how to run the application, references to other materials/libraries used on our solution, and a URL directing you to a video demo of the application.
+This file contains information about:
+- the project and it's functionality,
+- how to run the application,
+- references to other materials/libraries used on our solution,
+- and a URL directing you to a video demo of the application.

 ## Project Information
 This project demonstrates a chatting application with one or more clients chatting in a server.
 After the server is shut down, a graph displaying the chatting activity of all of the clients over the course of the running time of the server is presented.
 A CSV file is used as a means of storing the values that will then be displayed on the graph.